e280/kv/README.md

 # 🪇 Kv — Key-value Json Database

 I just wanted a damn simple typescript database.
 String keys.
 Json values.

 Kv is an agnostic interface.
-You jam in different "cores" to write data in-memory, or to local storage, or to [leveldb](https://github.com/Level/level).
+You jam in different drivers to write data in-memory, or to local storage, or to [leveldb](https://github.com/Level/level).

 Kv does smart stuff, like namespacing, batch operations, and atomic write transactions.